Contact Cambridge MFin alumni

 MFin class: 2022

 Before embarking on my journey to attain a Master of Finance degree at the University of Cambridge, I pursued my undergraduate education at The University of Nottingham, majoring in finance and accounting.
-Upon completing my undergraduate studies, I had a rewarding two-year tenure at HSBC, where I served as a global graduate analyst and corporate relationship manager.
+Upon completing my undergraduate studies, I had a rewarding 2-year tenure at HSBC, where I served as a global graduate analyst and corporate relationship manager.

 My passion for the field of investment management was already ignited prior to my enrolment in the MFin program.
 However, the MFin program at Cambridge has proven to be a transformative experience for me, allowing me to unlock my full potential in this domain.
-The program’s diverse array of core courses, elective options, the Equity Research Project, modelling courses, and enlightening asset management talks have collectively enabled me to deepen and solidify my knowledge while broadening my practical experience in the realm of investment management.
+The programme’s diverse array of core courses, elective options, the Equity Research Project, modelling courses, and enlightening asset management talks have collectively enabled me to deepen and solidify my knowledge while broadening my practical experience in the realm of investment management.
 In collaboration with my fellow MFin classmates, we found the Cambridge Investment Management Club.

 Upon successfully completing my Master of Finance degree, my ultimate career aspiration is to transition into the field of investment management, where I can leverage the knowledge and skills I have cultivated during my academic and professional journey.